Fra1977/teaching/README.md

   - What we need: data in quantity and quality.
     - show impact of data quality : tunable
     - show learning curve: infliuence of data size
-    - IT: packages, environments, DWH, anonymization
+    - IT view: packages, environments, link to data sources, anonymization
   - What are future trends:
     - fairness
     - GDPR compliance and data lineage